lannshine/CIS-7/Assignment 3/Assignment 3.md

 ```
 - [ ] Translate into English: (M → H)∧(S →C)

-Answer: If mathematics homework is done, then camping is fun if it is sunny.
+Answer: If mathematics is easy then homework is done, and if it is sunny then camping is fun.
 - [ ] Translate into Propositional Logic: “Mathematics is easy or camping is fun, as long as it is sunny and the homework is done.”

 Answer: (S ^ H) -> (M v C)